samkennerly/suneku/README.md

 Note that GitHub can automatically render Jupyter notebooks!
 If you upload a notebook to GitHub, anyone can view it in a web browser without installing any software or running any scripts.

-## store data in /suneku/data
+## store your science in your ~/suneku/ folder

-Docker containers are mostly designed to act like sealed boxes which do not interact with the rest of your computer.
-Suneku labs make two exceptions: they broadcast to `0.0.0.0:8888` so you can use Jupyter, and they link their own `/suneku/` folder to the `~/suneku/` folder on your computer.
-Any time you modify the `/suneku/` folder from within a suneku lab, your computer's `~/suneku/` folder will also be modified.
-(Your suneku lab can't even see the other folders on your computer, so they're safe.)
+For the most part, Docker containers do not interact with the rest of your computer.
+Suneku labs make two exceptions: they connect to `0.0.0.0:8888` on the host machine so you can use Jupyter, and they link their own `/suneku/` folder to the host machine's `~/suneku/` folder.

+**If you modify the `/suneku/` folder inside a suneku lab, your computer's `~/suneku/` folder will also be modified.** The `/suneku/` folder is not really "inside" a Docker container; it is your `~/suneku/` folder [mounted as a data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume).

-Always store data in `~/suneku/data/`.
-(From inside your lab, this folder will appear as `/suneku/data/` without the `~`.)
-The suneku repo contains a `.gitignore` file which instructs Git not to track files in `/suneku/data/`.
-This prevents you from accidentally uploading large files to GitHub, which can cause serious problems.
+**Always store data in `~/suneku/data/`.** From inside your lab, this folder will appear as `/suneku/data/` without the `~`.
+The suneku repo contains a `.gitignore` file which tells Git not to track files in `/suneku/data/`.
+Keeping data in `~/suneku/data/` helps avoid accidentally uploading large files to GitHub.

 Remember: GitHub will not backup your `~/suneku/data/` folder, so you'll need to find another way to backup data!
 I use an [Amazon S3 bucket](https://aws.amazon.com/s3/).
 Suneku labs come with [`awscli`](https://aws.amazon.com/cli/) pre-installed in case you want to do the same.

-## import `sunekutools`
+## import sunekutools

-## customize your suneku lab
+See the [sunekutools](https://github.com/samkennerly/suneku/tree/master/sunekutools) folder for details.

+### maintaining your lab(s)

+Once you've built and tested one suneku lab, rebuilding another is quick and easy.
+To add or remove packages, simply modify the [Dockerfile](https://github.com/samkennerly/suneku/blob/master/labs/latest/Dockerfile), delete your lab, and build a new one.
+The [labs](https://github.com/samkennerly/suneku/tree/master/labs) folder contains a short introduction to Docker and a list of common commands.